wp-plugins/custom-facebook-feed/README.txt

 Display a **customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your WordPress site.

-Other Facebook plugins use iframes to show your feed which don't allow you to customize how they look, aren't responsive and are not crawlable by search engines.
-The Custom Facebook Feed inherits your theme's style to display a feed which is responsive, crawlable and seamlessly matches the look and feel of your site.
+The Custom Facebook Feed allows you to display a completely customizable, responsive, and search engine crawlable version of your Facebook page on your own website.
+No more ugly iframes!
+Customize your feed to seamlessly match the look and feel of your site.

-* **Completely Customizable** - by default inherits your theme's styles
+* **Completely Customizable** - By default the feed will adopt the style of your website, but can be completely customized to look however you like!
 * **Feed content is crawlable by search engines adding SEO value to your site** - other Facebook plugins embed the feed using iframes which are not crawlable
-* **Completely responsive and mobile optimized** - works on any screen size
+* **Completely responsive and mobile optimized** - layout looks great on any screen size and in any container width
+* Control the width, height, padding and background color of your feed
+* Customize the size, weight and color of text
+* Select which parts of each post to display or hide
+* Select the number of posts to display
+* Set a maximum length for both the post title and body text
 * Use the shortcode to display the feed in a page, post or widget anywhere on your site
-* Limit the number of posts to be shown in your feed
-* Set a maximum length for both the post title and body text
-* Use the shortcode to display feeds from multiple Facebook pages anywhere on your site

-To display photos, videos and the number of likes, shares and comments for each post then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
+To display photos, videos, the number of likes, shares and comments for each post, and for multiple layout options then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
 Try out the [PRO demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

 == Installation ==

 1. Install the Custom Facebook Feed either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the plugin settings page to configure your feed.
+3. Navigate to the 'Facebook Feed' settings page to configure your feed.
 4. Use the shortcode `[custom-facebook-feed]` in your page, post or widget to display your feed.
 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=SarahsBakery show=5]`.
-6. You can limit the length of the title and body text by using `titlelength=100` and `bodylength=150` (for example) in the shortcode. `[custom-facebook-feed titlelength=100 bodylength=150]`.

 == Frequently Asked Questions ==